 AB 2466 simply clarifies that only those serving a state-prison sentence or on parole under the supervision of the California Department of Corrections and Rehabilitation may lose eligibility to vote.
 This will allow for the application of consistent standards statewide and may allow the state to avoid expensive future litigation stemming from confusion on this issue if sentencing laws further evolve.
 It will also help reintegrate those leaving prison into our communities and help restore political power to communities that are often underrepresented and underserved.
-For these reasons, we are pleased to support AB 2644 and urge its swift passage.
-Please contact me if I may be of further assistance.
+For these reasons, we are pleased to support AB 2644 and urge you to sign this legislation.